nokafor/MSBuild2017Quickstarts/VS.md

 7. Switch back to Visual Studio and click the Stop Debugging button (or Shift+F5)

 ## Part 3: Insert content to document
 Now, let's move on to add functionality to the add-in.
-There are other 2 very important files that are part of this project that are on the root of the StatementOfWorkWeb project.
+There are two very important files that are in the root of the StatementOfWorkWeb project.
 One of them is the  **Home.html** page which is opened by default in Visual Studio and represents the add-in's starting page.
 If not already opened please double click on it, you will see some HTML that begins like this:

 ```html
 <head>